shanemileham/levelupmylife/_content/books/stephen-laberge--exploring-the-world-of-lucid-dreaming.md

 - "Dreaming lucidly is usually just as restful as dreaming nonlucidly.
 Since lucid dreams tend to be positive experiences, you may actually feel invigorated after them."

 #### Getting to Know Your Dreams
+##### How to recall your dreams
+- "Learning to remember your dreams is necessary if you want to learn how to dream lucidly."
+- "First, without recall, even if you do have a lucid dream, you won’t remember it."
+- "Second, good dream recall is crucial because to become lucid you have to recognize that your dream is a dream, while it is happening.
+Since they are your dreams that you are trying to recognize, you have to become familiar with what they are like."
+- "you need to get to know what your dreams are like, and in particular, what is dreamlike about them.
+You can accomplish this by collecting your dreams and analyzing them for dreamlike elements."
+- "Before it will be worth your time to work on lucid dream induction methods, you should be able to recall at least one dream every night."
+- "The first step to good dream recall is getting plenty of sleep."
+- "The first dream of the night is the shortest, perhaps only ten minutes in length, while after eight hours of sleep, dream periods can be forty-five minutes to an hour long."
+- "dreams are not recalled unless the sleeper awakens directly from the dream, rather than after going on to other stages of sleep."
+- "If you find that you sleep too deeply to awaken from your dreams, try setting an alarm clock to awaken you at a time when you are likely to be dreaming.
+Since REM periods occur at approximately ninety-minute intervals, good times will be multiples of ninety minutes from your bedtime.
+Aim for the later REM periods by setting the alarm to go off at four and a half, six, or seven and a half hours after you go to sleep."
+- "You should get into the habit of asking yourself this question the moment you awaken: “What was I dreaming?”
+Do this first or you’ll forget some or all of your dream, due to interference from other thoughts.
+Don’t move from the position in which you awaken....
+Also, don’t think of the day’s concerns....
+If you remember nothing, keep trying for several minutes, without moving or thinking of anything else.
+Usually, pieces and fragments of the dream will come to you.... ask yourself: “What was I just thinking?” and “How was I just feeling?”"
+- "When you recall a scene, ask yourself what happened before that, and before that"

+##### Keeping a dream journal
+- "Get a notebook or diary for writing down your dreams.
+The notebook should be attractive to you and exclusively dedicated for the purpose of recording dreams."
+- "Your dream journal is a tool, and you are the only person who is going to read it.
+Describe the way images and characters look and sound and smell, and don’t forget to describe the way you felt in the dream – emotional reactions are important clues in the dream world.
+Record anything unusual, the kinds of things that would never occur in waking life"
+- "Put the date at the top of the page.
+Record your dream under the date, carrying over for as many pages as required.
+Leave a blank page following each dream description for exercises you will do later."
+- "title your journal entry with a short, catchy title that captures the subject or mood of the dream.
+“The Guardian of the Spring” or “Riot in the Classroom” are examples of good descriptive titles."

+##### Dreamsigns: Doors to Lucidity
+- "People don’t become lucid more often in the presence of dreamsigns because of a normal tendency to rationalize and confabulate – they make up stories to explain what is going on, or they think, “There must be some explanation.”"
+- "Each of us has his or her own individual dreamsigns"
+- "There are four primary categories [of dreamsigns].
+The first one, inner awareness, refers to things that dreamers (egos) perceive as happening within themselves, such as thoughts and feelings.
+The other three categories (action, form, and context) classify elements of the dream environment.
+The action category includes the activities and motions of everything in the dream world – the dream ego, other characters, and objects.
+Form refers to the shapes of things, people, and places, which are often bizarre and frequently transform in dreams.
+The final category is context.
+Sometimes in dreams the combination of elements – people, places, actions, or things, is odd, although there is nothing inherently strange about any item by itself."

+#### The Dreamsign Inventory
+##### Inner Awareness
+- "You have a peculiar thought, a strong emotion, feel an unusual sensation, or have altered perceptions.
+The thought can be one that is unusual, that could occur only in a dream, or that “magically” affects the dream world.
+The emotion can be inappropriate or oddly overwhelming.
+Sensations can include the feeling of paralysis, or of leaving your body, as well as unusual physical feelings and unexpectedly sudden or intense sexual arousal.
+Perceptions may be unusually clear or fuzzy, or you may be able to see or hear something you wouldn’t be able to in waking life."
+- **Thoughts** (e.g. “I’m trying to figure out where the house and furnishings are from, and I realize this is an odd thing to be thinking about.”)
+- **Emotions** (e.g. “I am filled with extreme anxiety and remorse.”)
+- **Sensations** (e.g. “It feels like there’s a giant hand squeezing my head.”)
+- **Perceptions** (e.g. “I somehow can hear two men talking even though they are far away.”)

+##### Action
+- "You, another dream character, or a dream thing (including inanimate objects and animals) do something unusual or impossible in waking life.
+The action must occur in the dream environment, that is, not be a thought or feeling in the dreamer’s mind.
+Malfunctioning devices are examples of object action dreamsigns."
+- **Ego action** (e.g. “I’m riding home on a unicycle.”)
+- **Character action** (e.g. “The hairdresser refers to a blueprint to cut my hair.”)
+- **Object action** (e.g. “The car accelerates dangerously, and the brakes don’t work.”)

+##### Form
+- "Your shape, the shape of a dream character, or that of a dream object is oddly formed, deformed, or transforms.
+Unusual clothing and hair count as anomalies of form.
+Also, the place you are in (the setting) in the dream may be different than it would be in waking life."
+- **Ego form** (e.g. “I am Mozart.”)
+- **Character form** (e.g. “Her face changes as I look at her.”)
+- **Setting form** (e.g. “The drafting room was the wrong shape.”)
+- **Object form** (e.g. “I see a tiny purple kitten.”)

+##### Context
+- "The place or situation in the dream is strange.
+You may be somewhere that you are unlikely to be in waking life, or involved in a strange social situation.
+Also, you or another dream character could be playing an unaccustomed role.
+Objects or characters may be out of place, or the dream could occur in the past or future."
+- **Ego role** (e.g. “It was a James Bond type of dream, with me in the starring role.”)
+- **Character role** (e.g. “My friend is assigned to be my husband.”)
+- **Character place** (e.g. “My coworkers and former high school friends are together.”)
+- **Object place** (e.g. “My bed was in the street.”)
+- **Setting place** (e.g. “I’m in an amusement park.”)
+- **Setting time** (e.g. “I am in grade school.”)
+- **Situation** (e.g. “A commercial is being filmed at my house.”)

+#### Exercise: Cataloging Your Dreamsigns

+#### Exercise: Goal Setting for Success

+#### How to Schedule Your Efforts for Best Results

 ### 3. Waking Up in the Dream World